LinkunGao/heart-app-documentation/source/technology/01_intro.rst

 -  Subheading

--Panel (component), displaying contents of clicked subtopic from (either markdown or xml, as discussed above in data section)
+-  Panel (component), displaying contents of clicked subtopic from (either markdown or xml, as discussed above in data section)

 -  Menu (the tabs and subtabs populated based on topics.json)